mathbike/mathbike.github.io/_posts/2022-10-13-GCP_basics.md

 <img src="google_44.png" height="300">

-**You now have a virtual machine running in the cloud that you can use through the browser**
+You now have a virtual machine running in the cloud that you can use through the browser.

 ---
 <br>